dotnet/AspNetCore.Docs/aspnetcore/publishing/iis.md

 * **Installer Log Exception\*:** Error 0x80072efd or 0x80072f76: Failed to execute EXE package

-\*The log is located at C:\Users\{USER}\AppData\Local\Temp\dd_DotNetCoreWinSvrHosting__{timestamp}.log.
+\*The log is located at C:\Users\\{USER}\AppData\Local\Temp\dd_DotNetCoreWinSvrHosting__{timestamp}.log.

 Troubleshooting:

 * If the server does not have Internet access while installing the server hosting bundle, this exception will occur when the installer is prevented from obtaining the *Microsoft Visual C++ 2015 Redistributable (x64)*.
 You may obtain an installer from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53840).
 If the installer fails, you may not receive the .NET Core runtime required to host portable applications.
 If you plan to host portable applications, confirm that the runtime is installed in Programs &amp; Features.
 You may obtain a runtime installer from [.NET Downloads](https://www.microsoft.com/net/download/core).
-After installing the runtime, restart the server or restart IIS by executing **net stop was /y** followed by **net start w3svc** from the command line.
+After installing the runtime, restart the server or restart IIS by executing **net stop was /y** followed by **net start w3svc** from a command prompt.

-###
+### OS upgrade removed the 32-bit ASP.NET Core Module

 * **Application Log:** The Module DLL **C:\WINDOWS\system32\inetsrv\aspnetcore.dll** failed to load.
 The data is the error.